joonv2/VisualSiteDiary/README.md

     --save_for_HP True \
     --use_PR False
     ```
+    NB)
+    * Make sure that the (datasets, json files, and model checkpoints) are in the correct directory.
-    The trained model will be saved in '.../.../'
+    * The outputs will be saved in './output/result/train_loader_epoch.json'

 * Step 2.
 Create the HP labels based on the model output from step 1 by running the following script.
     ```